Workplace Investigation Services in Sudbury, Ontario. Tribunal-tested. Defensible. Locally delivered.

 40–60% less than law firms

 Bay Street firms bill $500–$700/hour for the same investigation work.
-Our investigators deliver identical evidentiary standards at $200–$350/hour — savings Sudbury CFOs notice.
+Our investigators deliver identical evidentiary standards on a fixed fee — most matters $9,500–$15,000, quoted at the close of intake — savings Sudbury CFOs notice.

 2–6 week turnaround